kami93/academic-kickstart/content/authors/admin/_index.md

       year: 2018
 superuser: true
 ---
-I am a Research Scientist at the **[Research Institute of Hanyang University](https://www.hanyang.ac.kr/web/eng/research-institute)**, mainly working on the research projects for intelligent vehicles.
-I focus on generative models and multimodal machine learning to build novel trajectory forecasting methods for intelligent vehicles and mobile robots.
+I am a researcher at the **[Research Institute of Hanyang University](https://www.hanyang.ac.kr/web/eng/research-institute)** where I am working on developing context-aware motion forecasting technologies.
+Specifically, I focus on machine learning models that enable robots (and vehicles) to comprehend multimodal contexts (e.g., vision, policy, and language) and predict surrounding agents' intentions and actions.
+To realize them, I develop and use novel deep neural network architectures, generative models, and policy-learning algorithms.